shr-skopos/mailman/README.md

 3. Install the required dependencies using the command: `npm install`.

 4. Start the MailHog server to act as the local mail server.
+You have two options to install MailHog:

-You can download and run MailHog by following the instructions in the [MailHog GitHub repository](https://github.com/mailhog/MailHog) OR (https://www.npmjs.com/package/mailhog).
+  - Manually install MailHog by following the instructions in the [MailHog GitHub repository](https://github.com/mailhog/MailHog) OR (https://www.npmjs.com/package/mailhog).

+   - Alternatively, you can install MailHog using npm by running the command: `npm install -g mailhog`.
+Once installed, you can start MailHog by running the command: `MailHog`.

 5. Create a `.env` file in the `config` folder and set the following environment variables:
    - `SMTP_HOST`: the SMTP host of your local MailHog server (e.g., `localhost`).